OpenVZ/vzkernel/Documentation/admin-guide/cgroup-v2.rst

 	This will allow user space agents to monitor unexpected changes to "cpuset.cpus.partition" without the need to do continuous polling.

+	A user can pre-configure certain CPUs to an isolated state with load balancing disabled at boot time with the "isolcpus" kernel boot command line option.
+If those CPUs are to be put into a partition, they have to be used in an isolated partition.

 Device controller